veropetit/PHYS633-F2024/Book/L09-MeanFreePath/README.md

 - We calculated the spatial location of this transition for the Sun with the pressure scale height.
 It is only a slim fraction of the stellar radius.

+Micro-objective:
+* I can explain the concept of “mean free path”
+* I can explain the concept of Local Thermodynamic Equilibrium for particles. (i.e. comparing the temperature gradient with the mean free path)
+* I can use the concept of mean free path to explain the separation between the “interior” and the “atmosphere” of a star.
+* I can state the conceptual and mathematical definition of the “pressure scale height”
+* I can derive an equation for and compute an estimate of the pressure scale height of the sun
+* I can list the approximations that we will be able/not able to do when considering the atmosphere and the interior of stars.

 > In the [textbooks](../CourseInformation/textbooks.md):
 >
 >* (Here's a new reference book that I just added to the list, Physics of the Sun, by Dermott Mullan aka The "Mullan") Mullan 5.1, 5.2